One year of GST: 'It has long term benefits for the economy', says Union Minister Piyush Goyal

-Bengaluru, June 1: On the completion of one year of the rolling out of the GST plan, the government is to celebrate GST Day at the Ambedkar International Centre to mark the first anniversary of the launch of the new indirect taxation regime.
+New Delhi, June 1: On the completion of one year of the rolling out of the GST plan, the government is to celebrate GST Day at the Ambedkar International Centre to mark the first anniversary of the launch of the new indirect taxation regime.

 The NDA government's flagship tax reform, the goods and services tax (GST), was rolled out from July 1 last year with the motto 'one nation, one tax'.